logzio/public-api/scroll/scroll_readme.md

 ### URL
 URL: https://api.logz.io/v1/scroll (US Accounts) https://api-eu.logz.io/v1/scroll (EU Accounts)
-* Make sure to use https and not http, otherwise you will get a '403 Forbidden' response..
+* Make sure to use https and not http, otherwise you will get a '403 Forbidden' response.

 ### HTTP Headers
 * "X-API-TOKEN" -  The value should be the API token you generated (as explained in the License section above)